 At the sign in page, enter the Active Directory username and password.

 This opens the Configure Deployment page, showing the default deployment type of Not Specified.

 This launches the VM Validation process to ensure that the deployment is in conformance with the required virtual machine specifications, capacity limits, and system validation rules.

-Enter fields for the Host (or IP address), Username, and Password for the two core servers (Side A and Side B).
+Enter fields for the IP address and the Username and Password for the Side A and Side B VMware hosts.

 After a successful validation, you see a Congratulations message.